QuentinOchem/ada-spark-rfcs/considered/rfc-borrow.md

 compiler or by static analysis and formal analysis tools.

 This concept of move can be used in various ways by specific proposals.
 However, it can be used right away in Ada through the use of the 'Move attribute.

-When applied to a pointer, the semantic of a move operation is:
+When applied to an access type, the semantic of a move operation is:
 - to assign the value from the source pointer to the target pointer
 - to reset the source pointer to null.